NICABATE and NICABATE P

 How to use NICABATE Patches

 Follow all directions given to you by your doctor or pharmacist carefully.
-These may differ from
+These may differ from the inf

 ormation contained in this leaflet.